kartiklingayat/etl-data-engineering-aws-pipeline/README.md

 # 🚀 ETL Data Engineering Pipeline on AWS

-This project demonstrates a complete **end-to-end ETL Data Engineering Pipeline** built using **AWS Glue, PySpark, Amazon S3, Glue Data Catalog, and Amazon Redshift**.
+This project demonstrates a complete **End-to-End ETL Data Engineering Pipeline** built using **AWS Glue, PySpark, Amazon S3, Glue Data Catalog, and Amazon Redshift**.

-The goal of this project is to show how raw data is:
+The objective is to show how raw data is:

 **Extracted → Transformed → Loaded → Queried → Analyzed**
 using a fully serverless and scalable cloud architecture.

 ---

 # 🏗️ Architecture Overview
-(Replace this with your actual screenshot)
+(Replace this placeholder with your actual architecture image)

 ![architecture](screenshots/architecture.png)